irons163/IRNotificationReceiver/README.md

 }];
 ```

+#### Reset by `resetConditioners`

+- You can call `resetConditioners` to make the conditions reset to default.
+Ex: Click logout button, discard all of the network requests and reset the conditions.

+#### Call `removeObserver`

+- Don't forgot to remove observer while you not want to observe the notifications.

 ### Advanced settings

 - Use `SharedNotificationConditioner`.
-    - The use situation is when you want to do a common request, like `Login`.
+    - The situation for use is when you want to do a common request, like `Login`.
 You just want to do it once, so if logined, then do something, else do `Login`.
-    - Use  `SharedNotificationConditioner` for `Login` request in the all of the page that you want to login first.
+    - Use  `SharedNotificationConditioner` for `Login` request in the all of the pages that you want to login first.
 Like Profile page, Friends page, etc....

 ```obj-c
 [notificationReceiver addObserver:self selector:@selector(completionNotifications:) conditioner:[[SharedNotificationConditioner sharedInstance] sharedNotificationConditionerWithName:LoginSuccessNotification minCount:1] ignoreable:YES object:nil];